Physics-Informed Implicit Neural Representation for Wireless Imaging in RIS-Aided ISAC System: Introduction

+Inspired by the great success of INR in the above fields, this study extends its application to wireless imaging by implicitly extracting and representing radio images using NNs.
+Consequently, the image optimization problem (P1) is transformed into the optimization of NN parameters, which can be executed using DL techniques and accelerated by common GPU resources in future communication systems \cite{boccuzzi2025gpu}.

-In this study, we introduce INR for wireless imaging in RIS-aided ISAC systems, transforming traditional image domain optimization into the optimization of NN parameters, which can be performed using DL techniques under the supervision of differentiable physical models.
-INR alleviates the need for multipath extraction and does not require ground-truth images or large training datasets, making it significantly superior to traditional model-based and data-based methods.
-By employing INR, the continuous target shape and scattering characteristics can be learned through NN training, enabling INR to render images of arbitrary resolutions, which is infeasible for state-of-the-art imaging techniques.
+Compared with model-based methods, INR supports arbitrary differentiable forward models and mitigates the need for multipath extraction.
+Although DL techniques are employed, INR does not require GT images or large training datasets \cite{lu2024deep}, since it is indirectly supervised by CSI measurements $\mathbf{y}$ using the physical model $f(\cdot)$ \cite{yu2024ai}.
+By employing INR, the continuous shape and scattering characteristics of targets can be learned through NN training.
+This information is implicitly embedded into NN parameters, allowing INR to generate images of arbitrary resolutions, which is infeasible for traditional methods.
+This feature advances the development of super-resolution and off-grid imaging \cite{guo2025unlocking}.
+The conceptual relationship between model-based, data-driven DL, and INR-based methods is illustrated in Fig. \ref{fig-introduction-compare}.